Dual Brushes In Photoshop | How To Tutorial | Settings | Graphicxtras

 You can find the feature on the brush settings panel which can be found via the window menu

-2. Modify existing
+Modify existing presets

-If you reduce the scattering down a very low setting, you basically get a very thin brush stroke dependent on the size etc. I generally ramp up the scattering to a decent level to see the dual brush.
+You can scatter the particles beyond the brush by using scattering and especially useful is the both axes option.
+If you reduce the scattering down a very low setting, you basically get a very thin brush stroke dependent on the size etc. I generally ramp up the scattering to a decent level to see the design.
 The scattering is great for spreading the design across the entire image so in that case set the scattering to the maximum and set it to both axes as well.
-To get the effect below, set the color dynamics on and set the foreground color to yellow or green and set the hue etc to as high as possible and apply across the document.
-The source dual brush for this was a very basic dot / rough brush stroke.
+To get the yellow / green effect below, set the color dynamics on and set the foreground color to yellow or green and set the hue dynamics etc to as high as possible and apply across the document.
+The source design for this was a very basic dot / rough stroke.

-You definitely should not avoid the mode at the top of the panel.
-Try out all the modes with your dual brush as linear height is very different from darken.
+You should not avoid the mode at the top of the panel.
+Try out all the modes with your preset as linear height is very different from darken.
 It does seem odd that Adobe didn't add erase / subtract as well as difference etc to the list.
 There is an erase like feature if you use the brush strokes on layers and then you will see linear height works and a negative space on the brush stroke.
 The image below is a dodge blending mode

 The same source brush stroke and settings but this time with linear burn

 With the linear height the result can be very different